Operator semigroups in the mixed topology and the infinitesimal description of Markov processes: Introduction

-In Section \ref{Section6} we consider the case where the $C_0$-semigroup $(P_t)_{t \geq 0}$ on $(C_\kappa(E), \tm)$ consists of convex operators.
-In this case we prove that $(P_t)_{t \geq 0}$, gives rise to viscosity solutions (see Definition \ref{Def.
-6.1}) to the Cauchy problem of its associated infinitesimal generator.
-Moreover, we show that every convex Markov $C_0$-semigroup on $(C_b(E), \tm)$ gives rise to a notion of a nonlinear Markov process under a convex expectation.
-This provides an analytic counterpart to the recent investigations of $G$-expectations and nonlinear Markov processes, see \cite{peng2010nonlinear}.
+Our main result concerning nonlinear $C_0$-semigroups on $(C_\kappa(E), \tm)$ states that they give rise to viscosity solutions (see Definition \ref{Def.
+6.1}) to the Cauchy problem given by its (non-linear) infinitesimal generator (see Theorem \ref{Theorem6.2}), which is of HJB-type.
+Moreover, we show that every convex Markov $C_0$-semigroup on $(C_b(E), \tm)$ gives rise to a notion of a nonlinear Markov process under a convex expectation (see Theorem \ref{stochrep}).\ This provides an analytic counterpart to the recent investigations of $G$-expectations and nonlinear Markov processes, see \cite{peng2010nonlinear}.
 The latter appear in the context of financial modeling in terms of a Brownian motion under volatility uncertainty.
-Generalizations to uncertainty in the generators of Levy processes and a class of Feller processes have been made in \cite{NutzNeuf}, \cite{MR3941868}, \cite{dkn0}, \cite{NR}.
-In this context and, more generally, in Mathematical Finance, the so-called continuity from above on $C_b(E)$ of related risk measures plays an important role.
-The main results of this section are formulated in Theorems \ref{Theorem6.2} and \ref{stochrep}. \\
+For generalizations to uncertainty in the generators of Levy processes and a class of Feller processes, we refer to \cite{NutzNeuf},\cite{MR3941868},\cite{dkn0},\cite{NR}.\ In this context and, more generally, in Mathematical Finance, the so-called continuity from above on $C_b(E)$ of related risk measures plays an important role.\ {We point out that continuity from above is, for convex increasing operators, equivalent to continuity in the mixed topology, see \cite{nendel}.}\\